 Perfect for Microsoft-Centric Environments

 Note that the platform is included with Microsoft 365 Business accounts.
 Furthermore, remember that there is strong integration between these platforms and other Microsoft applications and services.
 However, while other applications and services from third parties can be integrated, this platform is ideal for Microsoft-centric environments.
 Organizations accustomed to using non-Microsoft productivity tools would not be able to maximize Teams.

 Considerably High System Requirements

 Similar to the drawbacks of Google Meet and Zoom Cloud Meetings, a notable disadvantage of Microsoft Teams is the high system requirements.
 More specifically, it requires a dedicated 4GB of RAM or higher and at least a quad-core processor for higher video or screen sharing resolution and frame rate.
 The platform would not run smoothly on entry-level desktop and laptop computers or devices with outmoded hardware specifications.

 Unimpressive Mobile Version of Microsoft Teams

 This videoconferencing platform is a cross-platform application.
-For desktop and laptop devices, it is available for Microsoft Windows, macOS, and Linux distributions such as Ubuntu.
+For desktop and laptop devices, it is available for Microsoft Windows, macOS, and Linux distributions such as Debian and Ubuntu.
 On the other hand, for mobile devices, it is available for Android and iOS or iPadOS operating systems.
 Those who are accustomed to the desktop versions would find the mobile versions too limited because of the unavailability of several features and tools.